MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     module.exports.ReservationBot = ReservationBot;
     ```

-1. Update the signature of the constructor, to accept the objects we're receiving.
+1. Update the signature of the constructor, to accept the objects you're receiving.

     ```javascript
     /**